 Three Lines of Defense

-The IIA released their original three lines of defense model in 2013, but have released an updated version in 2020.
-Here is what the three lines of defense model has historically looked like:
+The IIA released the original Three Lines of Defense model in 2013, but have released an updated version in 2020.
+Here is what the Three Lines of Defense model has historically looked like:

 I won't go into depth about the changes made to the model in this article.
 Instead, let's take a look at the most current model.